homerhanumat/lzchugo/content/reading.md

 ### Chia Tao

 <p>
-  Chia Tao (779-843 CE) was a Chinese Zen monk who left monastic life at the age othirty-one, probably to pursue poetry more exclusively.
-Although no longer a monk he kepup his Zen connections and Buddhism figures prominently in his poetry.
-Mike O'Connotranslates selected poems of Chia Tao in <a href = "http://www.wisdompubs.org/boowhen-i-find-you-again-it-will-be-mountains" target = "_blank"><em>When I Find You Again iWill be in Mountains</em></a>.
-Although he was recognized in his lifetime as one of thleading poets of the age, he was less fortunate in his professional life as a mid-levecivil servant, being caught up toward the end of his life in political intrigue ansuffering banishment to a minor province.
-His translator says that he died with only twknown possessions:  "a donkey in bad health and a five-string zither."
-A sample of hiwork:
+  Chia Tao (779-843 CE) was a Chinese Zen monk who left monastic life at the age of thirty-one, probably to pursue poetry more exclusively.
+Although no longer a monk he kept up his Zen connections and Buddhism figures prominently in his poetry.
+Mike O'Connor translates selected poems of Chia Tao in <a href = "https://wisdomexperience.org/product/when-i-find-you-again-it-will-be-mountains/" target = "_blank"><em>When I Find You Again iWill be in Mountains</em></a>.
+Although he was recognized in his lifetime as one of the leading poets of the age, he was less fortunate in his professional life as a mid-level civil servant, being caught up toward the end of his life in political intrigue and suffering banishment to a minor province.
+His translator says that he died with only two known possessions:  "a donkey in bad health and a five-string zither."
+A sample of his work:
 </p>